Recipes for You to Use and Adapt

 ---|---|

 Kraebel, C.J. and Pillsbury, A.F., 1934.
-Handbook of Erosion Control in Mouuntain Meadows, U.S. Forest Service, California Forest and Range Experiment Station, Berkeley, CA.
+Handbook of Erosion Control in Mountain Meadows.

 Ones You Can Use Legally

-Of the recipes we provided in the Manual, most are open source so you can use them for your purposes in your own designs, permit applications and reports.
-Like most recipes, local adaptations, substitutions and changes can be made to best suit your needs.
-However, when getting started, or for defining minimum standards of practice, the receipes are helpful.
-We license all these with a creative commons attribution license so you can adapt for your own purposes and, distribute and share:
+Of the recipes we provided in the Manual, most are open source, so you can use them in your own designs, permit applications, and reports.
+Like most recipes, local adaptations, substitutions, and changes can be made to best suit your needs.
+However, when getting started, or for defining minimum standards of practice, these recipes are helpful.
+We license all these with a Creative Commons Attribution License so you can adapt, distribute, and share.